mustafapc19/Grub-Nvidia-Entry/README.md

 *   There's an [upstream bug](https://bugzilla.redhat.com/show_bug.cgi?id=1476366) that [prevents Gnome from detecting dedicated GPU](https://github.com/Superdanby/Grub-Nvidia-Entry/issues/2) when Secure Boot is on. `DRI_PRIME=1` works fine though.
 A workaround is to disable Secure Boot for now.
 *   Upstream [made a change](https://bugzilla.gnome.org/show_bug.cgi?id=796315) to disable GDM's ability to launch Wayland backend if Nvidia proprietary drivers are used.
 However, GDM seems to be not regaining the ability even after the drivers are unloaded[need confirmation].
 A workaround is applied in the commit,  [382ddeb](https://github.com/Superdanby/Grub-Nvidia-Entry/commit/382ddeb19e92282a4a4c55091c8b0615ce294e8e).

-## Todo
-*	RPM package
-*	Better documentation for user to check what went wrong.
-*	Gnome extension